Ottoman Empire: Literature

+Many of the writers in the Tanzimat period wrote in several different genres simultaneously.
+This diversity was, in part, due to Tanzimat writers' wish to disseminate as much of the new literature as possible, in the hopes that it would contribute to a revitalization of Ottoman social structures.

 Media

-The media of the Ottoman Empire was diverse, with newspapers and journals published in various languages including French, Greek, and German.
+The media of the Ottoman Empire was diverse, with newspapers and journals published in languages including French, Greek, and German.
 Many of these publications were centered in Constantinople, but there were also French-language newspapers produced in Beirut, Salonika, and Smyrna.
 Non-Muslim ethnic minorities in the empire used French as a lingua franca and used French-language publications, while some provincial newspapers were published in Arabic.
 The use of French in the media persisted until the end of the empire in 1923 and for a few years thereafter in the Republic of Turkey.